manwaring/serverless-plugin-test-helper/README.md

 1. Run unit tests
 1. Deploy to a dynamic, non-production environment (using `--stage <branch or username>` option in Serverless Framework)
 1. Run e2e tests in the dynamic, non-production environment
-1. Cleanup stale ephemeral environments with an automated solution [like Odin](https://github.com/manwaring/odin)
+1. Automate the cleanup of stale ephemeral environments with a solution [like Odin](https://github.com/manwaring/odin)

 \* Note that these kinds of pipelines work best using [trunk based development](https://trunkbaseddevelopment.com/)